redbadger/crux/docs/src/rfcs/shipped-shell-handlers.md

-written against the compat release of per-operation types, but nothing in it depends on the shape of the `Operation` trait, which the [operation kind traits RFC](./operation-kind-traits.md) proposes to change in the breaking release: `Operation` stays as the supertrait, and `operation::{Notify, Request, Stream}` gain the payload type under the word that fits each kind.
+written against the compat release of per-operation types, but nothing in it depends on the shape of the `Operation` trait, which the [operation kind traits RFC](./operation-kind-traits.md) proposes to change in the breaking release: `Operation` stays as the supertrait, hidden and implemented only by the derive, and `operation::{Notify, Request, Stream}` gain the payload type under the word that fits each kind.
 ```

 This RFC proposes that a capability crate can ship the shell side of its